Pea and Bean Soup With Sage Crisped Prosciutto (MAFLD & PCOS Friendly)

 Instructions

-- Heat the oil in the Dutch oven over medium high heat and add the proscuitto slices.
+- Heat one tablespoon of oil in the Dutch oven over medium high heat and add the prosciutto slices.
 Fry the prosciutto until crispy- it should only take a few minutes since they are so thin.
 You can also air fry them at 400F for 3-4 minutes.

 - Drain the prosciutto on paper towels and set aside.

-- Melt the butter in the Dutch oven over medium heat until foamy.
-Finely chop the green onions, garlic, and sage.
+- Add the remaining oil to the Dutch oven over medium heat until shimmering.
+Add in the green onions and garlic.

 - Sauté the green onions and garlic for 1-2 minutes until fragrant.
 Sprinkle in the sage and sauté for another 1 minute.